jonahbron/topological-merge/README.md

 # topological-merge

-Combine multiple arrays into a Directional Acyclic Graph and sorting it.
+Combine multiple arrays by merging them into a Directional Acyclic Graph and sorting it.